BrendonKootz/WIP-OSRS-GE_crawler/README.md

    to gather as much info as possible on item market trends, including...

    - Value percent change
-   - Weather an item is on a rise or a fall
+   - Wether an item is on a rise or a fall
    - Item price variation range
-   - BONUS - estimate weather an item is good for flipping or not
+   - Estimate weather an item is good for flipping or not